Barbara looks forward to meeting all her fans in Sydney and Perth in June 2019.

 People Magazine named Barbara “One of America’s 200 Greatest Pop Icons of the 20th Century.”
 She has also been honored with a star on the Hollywood Walk of Fame at 7003 Hollywood Boulevard near the front of the world famous Grauman’s Chinese Theatre; named one of TV Guide’s Most Popular Comedy Stars and has received Lifetime Achievement Awards from the Broadcasters Hall of Fame, The Hollywood Chamber of Commerce, and the TV Land Television Network.

-In 2012 Barbara published her memoir Jeannie Out of the Bottle, which debuted at number 14 on the New York Times Best Seller List.
-The autobiography chronicle’s Eden’s colorful life and remarkable Hollywood career that spans more than 50 years.
+Crown Archetype, a division of Random House, published Barbara’s memoir Jeannie Out of the Bottle, which debuted at number 14 on the New York Times Best Seller List.
+It is also on Australia’s Best Seller List, published there by HarperCollins, Inc. The autobiography chronicle’s Eden’s colorful life and remarkable Hollywood career that spans more than 50 years.

 When there is time in her crowded schedule, she works actively on behalf of numerous charities including The Trail of Painted Ponies Breast Cancer Research, American Cancer Society, the Wellness Community, the Make-A-Wish Foundation, the March of Dimes, the American Heart Association, Save the Children and Childhelp USA.